Zaloog/dotenvhub/README.md

 - Organizes files centrally under `user_data_dir` following the [XDG] Basedir Spec
 - Saves your last selected shell automatically via a config file under `user_config_dir`
 - Supports Creating/Editing/Deleting files in your dotenvhub
+- Simple Navigation using [textual-jumper] to display a jump overlay
 - Currently provides 3 ways to set your environment variables:
   1. Copy the Shell specific command to set the environment variables into your clipboard
   2. Create a Copy of the selected file into your current working directory